murgascarrillo/gendocu/README.md

 2. Read the instructions at the information box.
 3. Fill the form with the required data in each input box.
 4. Once filled, use the 'Imprimir' button to print the generated document in a new tap, then do Ctrl + P to save the files into a pdf file.
 5. And that's it🎉!
-Now you can send it across your favourite email provider or do whatever with it.
+Now you can use your document.

 ## Support me!